aamiguet/advent-2024/README.md

 * Day 5: I refactored day 4!
 * Day 6: took me quite a long time to figure out what I was missing.
 * Day 7: I didn't lose any time today 😁
+* Day 8: I was expecting a totally different part 2